tylerhassenpflug/-tylerhassenpflug/_projects/2018-09-17-website-portfolio-automation.md

 My goal is that this website will help me to obtain part time consulting projects in the fields of software engineering, process engineering, project management and business strategy.

+From visiting my website, the brand I am to provide is not only someone that is dependable on deliverables but also someone that fits company culture and easy to work with.

 ### UX

 The actual website looks/feels (linking your design choices here to the first three items above (personae, flow, brand)